Cellane/chalk/_posts/2018-05-12-how-to-get-a-job-in-japan.md

 [on the Internet](http://tokyographicdesigners.com/the-guide/how-to-complete-a-rirekisho/)
 that will help you slightly.

+## I got a job, now what?

+First of all, congratulations, you're almost here!
+Depending on your position and visas sub-type, you'll probably need to supply a few documents to your future company (who will serve as your visas guarantor) -- very likely your photo, quite likely also university diplomas translated to English.
+I went for a court-verified translation but I'm still not sure if it was strictly necessary;
+on the other hand, official instructions say that even court-verified translation is not sufficient and an translation with an apostille must be supplied, but that was not my case.

+After your future employer has collected everything for the Certificate of Eligibility application, you can try (and fail) to forget about Japan for the next three months, because nothing will happen -- until one day, you get an e-mail from your company, saying that the Certificate of Eligibility was issued and then the very next day, it will magically arrive in your hands -- at least that was my case and I think Czech Post should really look into this -- I mean, apparently it *is* possible to deliver a package within one day and not lose it three times during the process!

+With the Certificate of Eligibility, you can schedule a visit to the Japanese embassy or consulate (if I remember correctly, you'll need to bring another photo), fill in a simple form once you're there and within no more than few days, the visas is finally yours.
+Just don't forget to arrive in Japan within three months after that, or your visas become invalid.

 I think that's all the advice I can think of right now.
 Should you wish to take this journey, I definitely wish you the best of luck and feel free to reach out to me if anything was unclear and I'll try to help in any way I can.
 Finally,